 Temporary teeth begin to erupt at an early stage.
 Between 2-4 weeks of age, the deciduous incisors begin to erupt as the first set of temporary teeth.
 Canines erupt slightly later at around 3-4 weeks.
 By the time the kitten is 5-6 weeks old, the premolars complete the temporary milk teeth eruption stage.

-When Do Kittens Lose Their Teeth?
+How Do Kittens Lose Their Teeth?

 Kittens lose their milk teeth just as human babies and most other domestic animals do.
-The milk teeth begin to fall off (out) in time for the adult teeth to replace them.
+The milk teeth begin to fall out in time for the adult teeth to replace them.
 The baby tooth to be replaced by the permanent one falls out when the adult teeth begin to develop and journey through the teeth bones.
 It pushes to the surface and gradually erupts to displace the temporary tooth.

 What age do Kittens’ Teeth fall out?